AirTags vs SpyTec GL300: The Charging Problem Nobody Talks About

 The GL300 needs cell coverage to transmit.
 Construction sites in rural areas, underground parking garages, warehouses with thick walls, and remote job sites can all create gaps.
 AirTags use Apple's Find My network, which works through Bluetooth.
 Any iPhone, iPad, or Mac nearby relays the location.
 Inside a warehouse full of office workers with iPhones, AirTags report consistently.
 A cellular GPS tracker might not.

-1. You are tracking 5 or more assets.
-The charging burden becomes operationally meaningful around 5 devices.
-At 10+, it is a part-time job.
-AirTags eliminate this entirely.
+1. You are tracking 3 or more assets.
+The charging burden becomes meaningful fast.
+At 5 devices, someone is charging a tracker every week.
+At 10+, it is a part-time job consuming 100+ hours per year.
+AirTags eliminate this entirely with a once-a-year $3 battery swap.

-2. Assets are distributed across locations.
+3. Assets are distributed across locations.
 Equipment on multiple job sites, vehicles parked at different yards, tools shared across crews.
 Retrieving SpyTec trackers for charging from distributed assets multiplies the logistics problem.
-AirTags do not care where they are.
+AirTags work wherever they are, powered by Apple's network of 2+ billion devices.

-4. Assets are unpowered and stationary for long periods.
-Trailers, storage containers, generators sitting on job sites, seasonal equipment.
-A SpyTec tracker on a dormant asset burns through batteries reporting a location that is not changing.
-An AirTag sits silently and reports when you need it.
+4. You track non-vehicle assets.
+Trailers, storage containers, generators, toolboxes, scaffolding, materials.
+A SpyTec tracker on a dormant asset burns through batteries reporting a location that isn't changing.
+An AirTag sits silently and reports when you need it, for a year, on one battery.

-6. You value simplicity.
-Buy AirTags.
-Stick them on things.
-Open the dashboard.
+6. You want to deploy today and forget about it.
+Buy AirTags at any store.
+Stick them on assets.
+Open the AirPinpoint dashboard.
 Replace batteries once a year.
 There is nothing else to manage.
+No charging schedules, no dead trackers, no assets going dark.

 SpyTec GL300 vs. Other GPS Trackers